livemehere/electron-buddy/packages/vite-plugin/README.md

 ## vite.config.ts

-> Recommended to set `root` (renderer directory) as directory not a root of the project.
+> It’s recommended to set root to the renderer directory, not the root of the project.

 ```js
 import { defineConfig } from 'vite';